Rimyousfi/Hyperspectral-Unmixing/README.md

 CycuNet: A deep learning model for hyperspectral unmixing.
 MiSiCNet: A model that uses single-image training for endmember extraction and abundance estimation.
-Additionally, a Python script (MiSiCNet_tools.py) provides preprocessing functions for MiSiCNet.
+Additionally, a Python script (MiSiCNet_tools.py) provides preprocessing functions for MiSiCNet and a Python script (load_A) contains a dictionary of endmembers used to generate a synthethic dataset of hyperspectral images with geometric forms stored in 'generated HSI' that can used to train and evaluate models.
+'data_generation' notebook contains code to generate such images.

 Installation